 If you have comments concerning the accuracy of this time estimate or suggestions for making this form simpler, we would be happy to hear from you.
-You can write to: Internal Revenue Service, Tax Products Coordinating Committee, SE:W:CAR:MP:T:T:SP, 1111 Constitution Ave.
+You can email us at taxforms@irs. gov. (The asterisk must be included in the address.)
+Enter "Forms Comment" on the subject line.
+Or write to: Internal Revenue Service, Tax Products Coordinating Committee, SE:W:CAR:MP:T:T:SP, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.
 Do not send Form 943-X to this address.
-Instead, see Where Should You File? on page 2.
+Instead, see Where Should You File Form 943-X? on page 2.